 The Muizenberg Social Support Clinic runs on a Thursday from 9:00 – 13:00.
 It is a safe, private space within the Clinic building in Atlantic Road.

 Those who want assistance to get off the street can come for counselling and practical help with any social issues.
-MID Social Worker, Marion Thomas and her also provides assistance with inquiries about how to access social services like applications for social grants and IDs, referrals to shelters and opportunities for employment.
+MID Social Worker, Marion Thomas also provides assistance with inquiries about how to access social services like applications for social grants and IDs, referrals to shelters and opportunities for employment.

-While the focus is on assisting street people, all residents can make use of the clinic services which extend to any social issue, for example child protection, elderly care or substance abuse.
+While the focus is on assisting street people, all residents can make use of the clinic services which extend to any social issue, for example, child protection, elderly care or substance abuse.
 No appointment is necessary as the clinic sessions run on a first come, first served basis.

 The MID promotes responsible giving and understands that there are many residents who want to do something tangible to assist.
 There are a range of ways you can be involved.
 For example, you can sponsor a person who needs an ID from Home Affairs or help transfer clients to shelters.
 Please contact Marion Thomas if you want to help in ways like these.

-You contact Marion Thomas on email: firstname.lastname@example.org
+Contact Marion Thomas on email: email@example.com

 If you see a homeless person in distress, you can also contact the City’s dedicated call centre for homelessness on 0800 872 201 for assistance.